Paso Robles AVA

 Dear Platinum Wine Club Members,

-If you’ve ever had the chance to visit Opolo Vineyards, you know the moment you step through our doors you’re family.
+If you’ve ever had the chance to visit Opolo Vineyards, you know that the moment you step through our doors you’re family.
 Our passion is to make enjoyable, approachable wines.
 It’s a passion to provide customers with a unique experience and outstanding service.
-Since our first vintage in 2001, it’s this very passion that has lead to the creation of some of the finest wines available in Paso Robles.
-Our 2012 Reserve Zinfandel is no exception.
+Since our first vintage in 2001, it’s this very passion that has led to the creation of some of the finest wines available in Paso Robles.
+Our 2014 Rhapsody is no exception.

-Our hopes are that when you open your bottle of 2012 Reserve Zinfandel, you are not only thrilled with the wine presented in your glass but that the passion behind its creation shines through.
+Our hopes are that when you open your bottle of our Rhapsody, you are not only thrilled with the wine presented in your glass, but that the passion behind its creation shines through.

 From Our Family to Yours,